cjnaz/cjnfuncs/configman.md

 ## Using secondary configuration files

-In some applications it's appropriate to load configuration data from more than one config file.
+In some applications it is appropriate to load configuration data from more than one config file.
 This example has three config files in use.  main_cfg is frequently changed as the application evolves and is tuned, while PCBSs_cfg and sensors_cfg are much more static and controlled.

 ```
 main_cfg = config_item('my_app.cfg')